-Eric Slick spoke with singer, songwriter and musician Mackenzie Scott (Torres) about detaching from your body, sensory deprivation, her cat’s Instagram account and whether the electric guitar will live or die.
+Eric Slick spoke with Mackenzie Scott (Torres) about detaching from your body, sensory deprivation, her cat’s Instagram account and whether the electric guitar will live or die.

 I am both an observer and the sole proprietor of my energy because I am the sole proprietor of my vessel – my body and my mind.

 I love the lyric “Consider the source of your energy.”
 It reminds me of an exercise in Eckhart Tolle’s The Power Of Now, where you detach from your body to become the non-judgmental observer of your emotions.
 When you write, do you feel like an observer or the sole proprietor of your energy?

 My idea for that lyric and concept was partially spawned by reading Alejandro Jodorowsky’s Psychomagic.
 I am both an observer and the sole proprietor of my energy because I am the sole proprietor of my vessel – my body and my mind.
 I am a cistern, in a way.
 I receive energy.
 I carry energy.
 I dispense energy.
 I am not the main source, but I retain and and bear water from the source.

 I know for sure I would convince myself there was a mammoth shark or whale or prehistoric other-creature floating beneath me the entire time, waiting to swallow me whole.

 I would rather do anything else than be forced to seal myself up into one of those tanks.
 My greatest fear is dark water.
 I know for sure I would convince myself there was a mammoth shark or whale or prehistoric other-creature floating beneath me the entire time, waiting to swallow me whole.

 But waiting patiently, playing a game with me.
 The psychological aspect of it is the scariest part.
 I’ve already thought about this a lot, clearly.